Tightness of discrete Gibbsian line ensembles with exponential interaction Hamiltonians: Introduction

-In this paper, we aim to study a sequence of log-gamma discrete line ensemble $\mathcal{L}$ with a Gibbs resampling invariance property, which we call $(H,H^{RW})$-Gibbs property.
-The constrcution of this line ensemble $\mathcal{L}$ and its $(H,H^{RW})$-Gibbs property come from the study in \cite{COSZ} of a gerometric RSK correspondance, when applying to inverse gamma directed polymer, as first introduced in \cite{Se}.
-We are interested in the weak noise scaling limit for line ensemble $\mathcal{L}$, same as the scaling regime considered in \cite{AKQ} for partition functions of polymer models with general random environment in dimension $1+1$, (called intermediate disorder regime in \cite{AKQ}).
-Denoting $\overbar{\mathcal{L}}^N$ as the scaled log-gamma line ensemble (see Figure~\ref{Fig2} for an overview), we want to take a functional limit (in the sense of line ensembles) of $\overbar{\mathcal{L}}^N$ as $N$ goes to infinity and prove the $H$-Brownian Gibbs property with $H(x) = e^x$ (introduced for KPZ line ensemble) for all subsequential limits of $\overbar{\mathcal{L}}^N$.
+In this paper, we aim to study a sequence of log-gamma discrete line ensemble $\mathcal{L}$ with a discrete Gibbs resampling invariance property, which we call $(\Hamd,\Hrw)$-Gibbs property.
+The construction of this line ensemble $\mathcal{L}$ and its $(\Hamd,\Hrw)$-Gibbs property come from the study in \cite{COSZ} of a geometric RSK correspondence, when applied to the log-gamma directed polymers.
+The directed polymer model was introduced in the statistical physics literature by Huse and Henley \cite{HH} in 1985 and received first rigorous mathematical treatment in 1988 by Imbrie and Spencer \cite{IS}.
+The monograph \cite{Com} is a great resource for the foundational work in this area.
+Among directed polymers, the log-gamma directed polymer model was first introduced in \cite{Sep}, which is special in the same way as the last-passage percolation model with exponential or geometric weights is special among corner growth models, namely, both demonstrate integrable structures and permit explicit computations.

-Observe that by a slight modification of the arguments in \cite{AKQ}, we have that the lowest indexed curve $\overbar{\mathcal{L}}_1^N$ converges weakly to the solution to KPZ equation with narrow wedge initial data in the topology of uniform convergence on compact sets.
-Therefore we have the tightness of lowest indexed curve $\overbar{\mathcal{L}}_1^N$.
-Note that the solution to KPZ equation with narrow wedge initial data is stationary after subtracting a parabola.
-We rely on this fact and the $(H^N,H^{RW,N})$-Gibbs property for $\overbar{\mathcal{L}}^N$ to inductively propagate the tightness to higher indexed curves.
-We also make use of the asymptotic behavior of the two Hamiltonian functions $(H^N,H^{RW,N})$.
+We further apply the weak noise scaling to the log-gamma line ensemble $\mathcal{L}$.
+This scaling regime is known as the intermediate disorder regime in \cite{AKQ}, where they showed the convergence of directed polymers with general random environment to the KPZ equation with narrow wedge initial data, hence establishing the weak KPZ universality for directed polymers.
+Denoting $\overbar{\mathcal{L}}^N$ as the scaled log-gamma line ensemble (see Figure~\ref{log-gamma-line} for an illustration), we want to take a functional limit of $\overbar{\mathcal{L}}^N$ as $N$ goes to infinity (in the topology of uniform convergence for continuous functions on compact sets).
+Moreover we prove that the $\Ham$-Brownian Gibbs property with $\Ham(x) = e^x$ (the same Gibbs property as enjoyed by the KPZ line ensemble $\mathcal{H}$) for all subsequential limits of $\overbar{\mathcal{L}}^N$.